nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/studio-overview-and-concepts.md

  **You want to export the code to maintain configuration sources more easily:**
 - Take a look at the Branch Management.
 You can commit your changes, track them and create tagged versions of your project, as well as manage several branches of the configuration.

 {{#> callout type='tip' }}

-If other reasons still lead you to want to import the project into Eclipse, please share it in the feedback section of this page!
+Any other reason still leading you to import the project into Eclipse?
+Please share it in the feedback section of this page!
 {{/callout}}